davidmitchell2019/packer-ansible-ecs/README.md

 - As I first tested this in virtualbox, I had then to adapt it for docker - meaning the nginx and php processes cannot run in the background, so I had to change the config files to the processes to run in the foreground.
 And I installed and configure supervisor (in the provisioning step through ansible) to start and manage them.

 ### How would I have done things to have the best HA/automated architecture
 - As this is running on an ECS Cluster, I would configure the cluster to run on multiple availability zones with an Elastic Load Balancer.
+And for the RDS database I would configure several snapshots.
 That would take care of the high availability.
-I would also configure Auto Scaling based on the application load.
+I would also configure Auto Scaling based on the application load, and I could setup read replicas for the database if required.

 ### Ideas to improve this kind of infrastructure.
--
+- At this moment I am quite happy with how the project turned out other than the suggestions above.

 ### Scenario Question
 Tomorrow we want to put this project in production.
 What would be your advices and choices to achieve that.